 But Arsanov changed into intrigued.
 He wasted little time taking the following step—he is known as a cousin of Bashayeva to set up a date.
 “I instructed her relative, ‘I like this female,’” Arsanov said.
 The two met at the cousin’s residence for tea.

 They met again at the cousin’s residence.
-With ongoing, casual dating now, not an alternative, the time to commit came quickly for Arsanov.
+With ongoing, casual dating now not an alternative, the time to commit came quickly for Arsanov.

 “In a few days, I requested her,” Arsanov stated.
 “I stated, ‘Do you compromise to marry me?’
 And she said sure.”

-The couple married on April 14 in Shalazhi village in Chechnya, domestic to each their families.
+The couple married on April 14 in Shalazhi village in Chechnya, domestic to each of their families.
 Akhmed Beriyev, the imam of the village mosque, officiated.

-In preserving with custom, the couple did no longer alternate vows; as an alternative, everyone at a time devoted to the wedding in ceremonies a few hours apart.
+In preserving custom, the couple no longer alternate vows; as an alternative, everyone at a time devoted to the wedding in ceremonies a few hours apart.
 The bride becomes married in her father’s domestic, without the groom present.
 The groom married in his walnut orchard, also without his bride at his facet.

 Important guests arrived.
 The head of the Chechen Union of Writers turned up, as did the nearby minister of schooling and the chief imam of a neighboring region.